sharma-rishabh/sharma-rishabh.github.io/content/posts/Inheritance_in_java.md

   - java
 ---

-In english inherit means to derive qualities from your ancestors gnetically.
+In english inherit means to derive qualities from your ancestors genetically.

-Just like this in java also one class can inherit properties and methods of another class using inheritance.
+Just like this in java also, one class can inherit properties and methods of another class using inheritance.

 ```java